 Mirror/Echo/Tilt is a performance and pedagogical project created by artists Melanie Crean, Shaun Leonardo, and Sable Elyse Smith to examine the language and gestures used to describe experiences of arrest and incarceration.

-Melanie Crean, Shaun Leonardo, Sable Elyse Smith, Mirror/Echo/Tilt, 2019 (production still).
+Melanie Crean, Shaun Leonardo, and Sable Elyse Smith, Mirror/Echo/Tilt, 2019.
+Digital photograph, dimensions variable.
 Courtesy the artists

 This exhibition is curated by Emily Mello, Associate Director of Education, and Sara O’Keeffe, Associate Curator.